Kingxukai/linux/Documentation/bpf/libbpf/libbpf_naming_convention.rst

 -------------------

 Under https://github.com/libbpf/libbpf there is a (semi-)automated
-mirror of the mainline's version of libbpf for a stand-alone build.
+mirror of the woke mainline's version of libbpf for a stand-alone build.

 However, all changes to libbpf's code base must be upstreamed through the mainline kernel tree.